 One award of up \$500 may be granted per academic year pending availability of funds and quality of applications received.
-Funding will cover a period of 9 months, and all funds must be expended no later than June 30th, 2020.
+Funding will cover a period of 9 months, and all funds must be expended no later than June 30th, 2023.
 Award funds will be distributed to the student's mentor through the department.
 Awarded funds may be used only according to approved OU policy and at mentor's discretion.
 Please note that these are not travel awards, so only a minority of the total funds requested in any application should be applied to travel expenses.
-Awardees are required to submit their project for poster or oral presentation at the 2020 CAH Research Day and at GREAT Symposium or OU Tulsa Research Day.
+Awardees are required to submit their project for presentation at the 2023 CAH Research Day, the GREAT Symposium, or the OU Tulsa Research Day.
 Awardees may be requested to also present at other appropriate on-campus venues as determined by the CAH Research Committee.